NNPDF/nnpdf/doc/sphinx/source/vp/complex_runcards.rst

-`plot_dataspecs_as_value_error` expect as an input, starting from the product of each of the two elements in the `dataspec_input` list and its corresponding `badspecs` inner namespace, so that we have four namespaces in total, labeled "Global, discard", "Global, allminimum", "Collider, discard" and "Collider, allminimum".
+`plot_dataspecs_as_value_error` expect as an input, starting from the product of each of the two elements in the `dataspec_input` list and its corresponding `badspecs` inner namespace, so that we have four namespaces in total, labelled "Global, discard", "Global, allminimum", "Collider, discard" and "Collider, allminimum".
 We are further applying production rules  to extract the information we need from the fit names and input files, producing the corresponding values inside the correct `dataspecs` entry.

-The whole list namespace is then passed as input to the actions (which are implemented using [the collect function]).
+The whole list namespace is then passed as input to the actions (which are implemented using :ref:`the collect function <collect>`).

 This advanced functionality allows us to generate almost arbitrary inputs in a declarative way and using very few primitives, at the cost